How to protect yourself from debt in marriage in 2026

 smutný manželský pár řeší dluhy v manželství

-From law practice:
+From our law practice:

 Several years ago, Mr. Robert contacted the firm of Affordable Advocate with questions regarding the appropriate legal form and the establishment of a travel agency.
 He was accompanied by his fiancée Eva, who supported her partner in everything, including his new business plan.
 However, as the more cautious of the couple, she also wanted to make sure that her (or rather their joint) assets would be safe, even if times were not in favour of the development of the travel agency or the business plan did not work out.

 Therefore, in view of the planned marriage, we also advised the fiancés to conclude a prenuptial agreement, suggested its content and mediated its conclusion at a notary public’s office as provided for by law.
 Some time ago, we also received feedback on this case.
 Unfortunately, the era of covid lockdowns and travel bans favoured more established and stable travel agencies, which was not the case with Mr Robert’s agency.
-Travel around the world was made impossible, customers cancelled tours en masse, and Mr Robert found himself first broke and then in considerable debt.
+Travel around the world was made impossible, customers cancelled tours en masse, and Mr Robert found himself first penniless and then in considerable debt.
 In retrospect, both spouses welcomed the tip that they had entered into a prenuptial agreement that protected their assets, including their shared home, from foreclosure.

 Do you want to protect your partner from potential turbulence in your business?